 Monsignor Shea studied for the priesthood at the Catholic University of America (CUA) and observed the improvements at CUA during the tenure of Father David O’Connell, C.M. (now Bishop of Trenton).
 Bishop O’Connell helped the young UM president prepare for his position—the very capable Msgr.
 Shea was an extraordinary 33 years old upon his appointment—and the path of both institutions has been similar.

 “Catholic identity in education is the motivating passion of my life,” Msgr.
 Shea said before assuming the presidency.
 “I am committed to the deepening and the invigoration of the Catholic identity of the University of Mary.”

 That he seems to be accomplishing much faster than anyone could have anticipated.
 No doubt that played a part in the decision by Pope Benedict XVI to name him "monsignor" and "Chaplain to His Holiness" in December 2012.

 While students from out of state may require some time getting used to North Dakota winters, UM is an attractive choice for students looking for a career-oriented university that is in good Catholic hands, and all at a quite affordable price.
-Tuition for 2014-15 is just $14,990, not including options for financial aid.
+Tuition, room and board for 2014-15 is just $20,660, not including options for financial aid.

 The general education requirements ensure that even pre-professional students are exposed to the liberal arts.
 Students are required to take two theology and two philosophy courses, with courses ranging from basic Catholic instruction to a study of Pope Emeritus Benedict XVI.
 Students are required to take a foundational philosophical ethics course, "Search for Truth," and then one additional course in philosophy.